155–158 North Street, Brighton

 The building at 155–158 North Street in Brighton, part of the English coastal city of Brighton and Hove, was built between 1921 and 1923 as a branch of National Provincial Bank.
 The King Louis-style bank was built on the site of several shops (with offices above).
 The properties were acquired by the National Provincial Bank during 1916–20.
 The Brighton Gazette had occupied 155a North Street since 1910, when its long-time home at number 150 was converted into the Cinema de Luxe.
-Published by William James Towner, the paper’s full title was the Brighton Gazette, Hove Post and Sussex Telegraph (It later became part of National Westminster Bank's network of branches after that bank acquired National Provincial).
+Published by William James Towner, the paper’s full title was the Brighton Gazette, Hove Post and Sussex Telegraph (It later became part of National Westminster Bank's network of branches following the merger of National Provincial and Westminster Bank).
 In 2011 it became J D Wetherspoon's second pub in central Brighton.
 One of many buildings by the prolific local architecture firm of Clayton & Black, whose work in various styles can be found across the city, it forms an important component of the range of banks, offices and commercial buildings on North Street—a significant commercial thoroughfare since the 18th century.
-In particular, the "good attention to detail" shown throughout the building's Louis XIV-style façade has been praised.
+In particular, the "good attention to detail" shown throughout the building's Louis XVI-style façade has been praised.
 English Heritage has listed it at Grade II for its architectural and historical importance.